michael2012z/BitBible/markdown/KJV/files/Job.md

 11. What is my strength, that I should hope? and what is mine end, that I should prolong my life?

-12. Is my strength the strength of stones? or is my flesh of brass?of brass: Heb. brasen?
+12. Is my strength the strength of stones? or is my flesh of brass?

 13. Is not my help in me? and is wisdom driven quite from me?

-14. To him that is afflicted pity should be shewed from his friend; but he forsaketh the fear of the Almighty.is afflicted: Heb. melteth
+14. To him that is afflicted pity should be shewed from his friend; but he forsaketh the fear of the Almighty.

 15. My brethren have dealt deceitfully as a brook, and as the stream of brooks they pass away;

 16. Which are blackish by reason of the ice, and wherein the snow is hid:

-17. What time they wax warm, they vanish: when it is hot, they are consumed out of their place.vanish: Heb. are cut offwhen…: Heb. in the heat thereofconsumed: Heb. extinguished
+17. What time they wax warm, they vanish: when it is hot, they are consumed out of their place.

 18. The paths of their way are turned aside; they go to nothing, and perish.